what m+ garbage do i have to deal with this week?

 Didn't beat the timer?
 That's ok.
 Your keystone just levels down by 1 and rerolls the dungeon.

-Example: Your group completes Waycrest Manor +5 but misses the timer.
+Example: Your group completes Grim Batol +5 but misses the timer.
 Your keystone downgrades to a random dungeon at +4.

 Don't have a keystone?
 Completing a Mythic difficulty dungeon will net you a key at the end of the run.
 This keystone will be one level under the keystone run level you complete, or +2 if you completed a Mythic +0.

-There's also a vendor named Lindormi in Valdrakken that will give you a key based on your highest run completed, no dungeon run required.1
+Lindormi will probably be around in the new city to give you a key based on your highest run completed, no dungeon run required.1

 You can also get a key from the Great Vault based on the highest key you completed last week.
 If you did a 15 last week, you'll get a 15 this week from your vault.